abelgacem/topix-jk-site-it/docs/categories/_definitions/list/project/whatis/requirement.md

 # {{ site.data.name.definition }}
 - {{ page.mx.description }}
-- Denotes a need of the project
+- Denotes the needs to be fulfilled
 - Meant to be implemented

 # {{ site.data.name.class }}